How to add an object to the window in Typescript?

 declare let window: EmloyeeWindow;

-Finally, You can test the same by adding properties to the window object.
+Finally, test by adding properties to the window object.

 window.name = 'Franc';